 Penny Hardaway’s golden career began with the Golden State Warriors’ pick of him.
-A year after being snatched up by the Orlando Magic, he made his NBA debut as the MVP of the first Schick Rookie Game.
-He’s also got a terrible sense of humour.
+After being snatched up by the Orlando Magic, he made his NBA debut as the MVP of the first Schick Rookie Game.
+Only he averaged 20 points and five assists a game in the NBA.
+He’s also got a terrible sense of humor.
 In 1994, Penny Hardaway and Shaquille O’Neal were the stars of a basketball drama film called Blue Chips, which focused on their on-court antics.
-Only he averaged 20 points and 5 assists a game in the NBA.

 He was the Summer Olympics’ most valuable player in 1996, scoring nine points, grabbing 2.8 rebounds, and dishing out 4.4 assists in the win.
 He had horrific knee injuries in 1998, necessitating surgery.
 In 1999, he was traded to the Phoenix Suns, where he averaged 16.9 points, 5.3 assists, and 5.8 rebounds in his first NBA season.
 However, he had two further operations in the following season.
-He was a member of the New York Knicks and Miami Heat from 2004 to 2006, and was released from the latter team in 2007.
+He was a New York Knicks and Miami Heat member from 2004 to 2006 and was released from the last team in 2007.

 Television and film

+During the late 1990s and early 2000s.
 Penny Hardaway and Shaquille O’Neal were the stars of a 1994 basketball drama film, ‘Blue Chips,’ directed by William Friedkin.
-During the late 1990s and early 2000s.
 Penny starred in Nike’s “Lil Penny” campaign, which featured Chris Rock’s alter-ego pride poppet, Penny.
-As of 2016, he appeared and was featured in ESPN30 for 30 images called “The Magic Moment” in 2016.
+As of 2016, he appeared and was featured in ESPN30 for 30 images called “The Magic Moment” 2016.

 His NBA career has earned him around $120 million before taxes and life insurance premiums.
-In addition, he has raked in roughly $20 million through a number of deals.
+In addition, he has raked in roughly $20 million through several deals.
 Penny Hardaway acquired an 11,000-square-foot Memphis house for $4.25 million in 2019.

 After signing with the Memphis Tigers, he had a three-year contract for an estimated $4.8 million.
 In 2020, he was given a contract extension that would keep him in Memphis until 2025-26 seasons.
 About $12 million was paid to him throughout this deal.